beda-software/emr-documentation/docs/Developers Guide/smart-on-fhir-integration.md

-# Smile CDR integration
+# SMART on FHIR integration

-This doc will help you to launch Beda EMR with Smile HAPI FHIR Server
+This doc will help you to launch Beda EMR as SMART on FHIR application

 ## Authentication